2016 Geylang stabbing death: Toh's account and conviction

 Toh recounted that on that morning of 9 July 2016 itself, when he cycled to the coffee shop to buy breakfast, he chanced upon Goh Eng Thiam, and he thought that Goh was staring at him.
 He approached Goh and asked if he sold Chinese medicine.
 Goh became provoked and he spewed Hokkien expletives as he retorted at Toh, "Do I look like a drug peddler?"
 This prompted Goh to aggressively pick a fight with the elderly Toh and he even used Toh's bicycle to hit the homeless man.
 Toh got the lower end of the stick during the fight and he fruitlessly tried to use a wooden stick to hit Goh on the head before he fled the scene.

 As Toh lost his slippers during the escape, he went to a hardware store to procure new slippers, as well as a 26.5 cm-long knife, as he wanted to use it for "self-defence" once he returned to retrieve his bicycle and also to settle scores with Goh over the earlier dispute.
 This led to Toh using the knife to attack Goh and resulted in Goh's unfortunate death from the second fight.
+After murdering Goh, Toh fled the area of Geylang, and he never again showed up there.
+Instead, during the escape, he stole a shirt hanging from a clothesline in the area, and put it on after disposing of the bloodstained shirt he wore during the stabbing.
+He also bought a new pair of slippers from an NTUC FairPrice supermarket in Boon Keng Road before he headed to Ang Mo Kio, where he slept in gardens and parks in the area.
+Toh managed to lay low in Ang Mo Kio and evade the police for 12 days before he was finally arrested for killing Goh.

 Toh, having recounted the turn of events prior to him killing Goh Eng Thiam, put up defences that he accidentally caused the fatal injury on Goh by the victim impaling himself during the scuffle and it was not intentional, and that there was a sudden fight between him and Goh that resulted in Goh's death due to Toh exercising his self-defence.
 However, it was not agreed upon by the prosecution, as they described the fight as a "vicious and violent revenge attack" and stated that Toh was the one who started the fight by being armed and had intentionally caused hurt to Goh, which led to his death by the stabbing.